Bridgewater in Windsor County, Vermont — The American Northeast (New England)

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 Bridgewater Veterans Memorial (about 300 feet away, measured in a direct line); Hiram Powers (approx. 5.3 miles away); Marianne Gaillard Faulkner (approx. 5½ miles away); Woodstock (approx. 5.8 miles away); Site of First Ski Tow in the United States (approx. 5.9 miles away); Historical Marker (approx. 5.9 miles away); Stone Turnpike Marker (approx. 5.9 miles away); Paul Revere Bell (approx. 5.9 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 10, 2009, by Michael Herrick of Southbury, Connecticut.
-This page has been viewed 1,100 times since then and 19 times this year.
+It was originally submitted on October 10, 2009, by Michael Herrick of Southbury, Connecticut.
+This page has been viewed 1,139 times since then and 10 times this year.
 Photos: 1. submitted on October 10, 2009, by Michael Herrick of Southbury, Connecticut.
 2. submitted on June 26, 2010, by Adrienne M. Camfield of Bridgewater, Vermont.
 3. submitted on October 10, 2009, by Michael Herrick of Southbury, Connecticut. • Kevin W. was the editor who published this page.